-- For initial therapy, all of the following: - Diagnosis of late-onset Pompe disease as confirmed by one the following: - Absence or deficiency (< 40% of the lab specific normal mean) of acid alpha-glucosidase (GAA) activity in lymphocytes, fibroblasts, or muscle; or - Molecular genetic testing for deletion or mutations in the GAA gene
+- For initial therapy, all of the following: - Diagnosis of late-onset Pompe disease as confirmed by one the following: - Absence or deficiency (< 40% of the lab specific normal mean) acid alpha-glucosidase deficiency (GAA) activity in lymphocytes, fibroblasts, or muscle; or

-- Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - o Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with avalglucosidase alfa-ngpt therapy; and - o Patient has experienced a positive clinical response to avalglucosidase alfa-ngpt therapy (e.g., improved respiratory/cardiac function, improved endurance, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - o Reauthorization will be for no more than 12 months
+- Molecular genetic testing for deletion or mutations in the GAA gene - Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - Patient has previously received treatment with avaiglucosidase therapy; and - Patient has experienced a positive clinical response to avalglucosidase therapy (e.g., improved respiratory/cardiac function, improved endurance, etc.); and - o Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - Reauthorization will be for no more than 12 months

-Nulibry (fosdenopterin) is proven for the treatment of molybdenum cofactor deficiency (MoCD) type A. Nulibry is medically necessary when all of the following additional criteria are met:
+Nulibry (fosdenopterin) is medically necessary for the treatment of molybdenum cofactor deficiency (MoCD) Type A when the following criteria are met:

-- For initial therapy, all of the following: - Diagnosis of molybdenum cofactor deficiency (MoCD) type A confirmed by one of the following: - Absence or deficiency of sulfite oxidase enzyme activity in fibroblasts; or - Molecular genetic testing for mutations in the MOCS1 gene
+- For initial therapy, all of the following: - Diagnosis of molybdenum cofactor deficiency (MoCD) Type A confirmed by one of the following: - Absence or deficiency of sulfite oxidase enzyme activity in fibroblasts; or - Molecular genetic testing for mutations in the MOCS1 gene

-- Presence of clinical signs and symptoms of the disease (e.g., seizures, exaggerated startle response, highpitched cry, axial hypotonia, limb hypertonia, feeding difficulties, elevated urinary sulfite and/or S-sulphocysteine (SSC), elevated xanthine in urine or blood, or low or absent uric acid in the urine or blood) within the first 28 days after birth; and - o Dosing is in accordance with the U.S. FDA approved labeling; and - Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with fosdenopterin therapy; and - Patient has experienced a positive clinical response to fosdenopterin therapy (e.g., decrease in seizure activity, improvement in feeding/alertness/responsiveness, improvement in gross motor function and/or growth, decreased urinary sulfite or SSC, deceased xanthine in urine or blood, increased uric acid in urine or blood); and - o Dosing is in accordance with the U.S. FDA approved labeling; and - o Reauthorization will be for no more than 12 months
+- Presence of clinical signs and symptoms of the disease (e.g., seizures, exaggerated startle response, highpitched cry, axial hypotonia, limb hypertonia, feeding difficulties, elevated urinary sulfite and/or S-sulphocysteine (SSC), elevated xanthine in urine or blood, or low or absent uric acid in the urine or blood) within the first 28 days after birth; and - o Dosing is in accordance with the U.S. Food and Drug Administration (FDA)n approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with fosdenopterin therapy; and - Patient has experienced a positive clinical response to fosdenopterin therapy (e.g., decrease in seizure activity, improvement in feeding/alertness/responsiveness, improvement in gross motor function and/or growth, decreased urinary sulfite or SSC, deceased xanthine in urine or blood, increased uric acid in urine or blood); and - O Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - Reauthorization will be for no more than 12 months.